 So do electric cars have transmissions?
 The short answer is yes, but the transmission design is generally a lot simpler.

 An EV motor has a much wider bandwidth of RPM and can achieve peak torque readily.
 Thus, allowing them to operate safely up to 20,000 RPM, only necessitating a small single-speed transmission.
+This is a stark contrast to the wheel speed variations managed by the multi-speed transmissions in a gas engine vehicle.

 Own an Electric car?
-If so, what is your experience like with the single speed transmission?
+If so, what is your experience like with the single-speed transmission?
 Tell us in the comments below.

 Managing Editor